iolathief108/wc-app/README.md

 - make it only portrait mode
 - Variation in order placing
 - Loading logo
+- user specified custom fonts are reflecting to the app
 - Cart option other places
 - Variation setup both checkout and product page
 - Disable spring mode